shipengqi/sactive-web/README.md

 # sactive-web

-A web framework with dependency injection for nodejs.
+A dependency injection web framework for nodejs.